iotaisolutions/BMWQuantumChallenge2021/README.md

 In this project, in order to showcase an application of **Quantum Kernel Alignment Runtime** , QKA was used foroptimizing Quantum Neural Network, which processes images from **Surface Crack Detection** dataset (**Kaggle.com**) and can be scaled up & used as a module in **Automated Quality Management** in assembly line of Manufacturing Factory units (like of Automobile).

+# Technology stack
-Below table covers Technology Ecosystem for implementing this project:
+Below table covers Technology Stack for implementing this project:

 Programming Language| Classical (Deep) ML Framework| Quantum Compluting Development Platform | Simulator | Additional Module| Coding Collaboration Environment
 ------------ | -------------| -------------| -------------| -------------|-------------